Xiaobing00/MoodTracker/README.md

 I am new international student, I leave my home country, new language and new culture.
 Sometimes I feel lonely, and my eating is not good, I eat too much sugar, I sleep too late.
-Sometimes I dont even notice this, it just happen.
+Sometimes I don't even notice this, it just happen.
-I hear a quote said “you cant grow things you dont measure.”
+I hear a quote said “you cant grow things you don't measure.”
 So I think I want to grow my emotion, and I make this small program to track how I feel each day.
 If I can see the pattern, maybe I can know what make me happy or not good, and then I can change.

 # How to run the program

-Run python main.py to start the program in terminal
+To start the program in terminal:

+pip install -r requirements.txt

+main.python main.py

 Some important command: